cxlvinchau/hips/_sources/dev_api.rst.txt

 _____________________________
 A new heuristic can be added by inheriting from the :class:`hips.heuristics._heuristic.Heuristic` class.
 The class has various abstract methods that need to implemented in the child class.
-Of particular interest is the :func:`hips.heuristics._heuristic.Heuristic.compute` method that needs to be implement the computation of the heuristic.
+Of particular interest is the :func:`hips.heuristics._heuristic.Heuristic.compute` method that needs to implement the computation of the heuristic.
 Please have a look at the documentation of the class for details.

 Adding diving heuristics
 ________________________
-When implementing diving he
+When implementing new diving heuristics, it might be more appropriate to inherit from the :class:`hips.heuristics._abstract_diving.AbstractDiving` class and implement the abstract methods there.
+Particularly, only the :func:`hips.heuristics._abstract_diving.AbstractDiving.dive` and :func:`hips.heuristics._abstract_diving.AbstractDiving.revert` methods need to be overriden.

 .. autosummary::
    :toctree: _autosummary